microsoft/WhatTheHack/015-Serverless/Student/Challenge-05.md

   - Event type : Blob Created _only_
   - Endpoint type : Select your `ProcessImage` Azure Function

-**NOTE** As per January 2024, the Azure Portal UI will display an error in the "Integration" section of the function, once it's published.
+**NOTE:** As per January 2024, the Azure Portal UI will display an error in the "Integration" section of the function, once it's published.
 This is due to an open bug with the [Azure Function Core Tools for .NET functions](https://github.com/Azure/azure-functions-core-tools/issues/3157#issuecomment-1843236365) which can be worked around by manually fixing the Blob Storage Input binding in `functions.json` to add `"direction":"in"` and then packaging the function ZIP file.
 This may not be a mandatory step, the code should work fine.

 ## Success Criteria